 - On Add a client secret, for Description, enter a description for your secret.

-Use a description that's easy to identify, like dotdigital or Engagement Cloud.
+Use a description that's easy to identify, such as Dotdigital.

 - Select Add.
 You now see the client secret.

 - Under Client secrets, copy the Value (Client secret) and save it for later.
 You won't see it again after you close the page.

 - From the App Registration overview top menu, select Endpoints.

 - Find OpenID Connect metadata document, copy the endpoint and save it for later.